deleidos/prototype-20150626/README.md

 ## Day #4: Tuesday, June 23rd

 ###Human-Centered Design Technique #3: Involvement of the consumer in the design and production process
 Now that the team had a notion of what the data could support, it was time to consult with the "People" who were in the food &amp; drug marketspace.
-For the sake of this prototype, a couple individuals outside of the design/development team took on the role of "People".
 In reviewing the data with the team, the "People" focused on the particular question of "For a given manufacturer, which states were affected by drugs produced by the manufacturer?".

 This was slightly different from the premise that was originally drawn from the data on Friday.
 It sought to address a customer who was in charge of PR for a manufacturer, and wished to know which states had been most affected by recalls, thus steering where to direct communications about the recalls.